hgsn123/RefinedBlizzPlates-WotLK/README.md

 - Integrated optional system that simulates Retail's nameplate stacking.

 ## Recommendations
-- KhalPlates may conflict with Gladdy’s Totem Plates module.
+- RefinedBlizzPlates may conflict with Gladdy’s Totem Plates module.
 Disable it to ensure proper functionality.
 - Retail-like stacking is replicated from Cheeta’s WeakAura.
 Disable it to avoid conflicts and duplication.
+- Users of the old KhalPlates should rename their SavedVariables from:
+  `World of Warcraft\WTF\Account\ACCOUNT\SavedVariables\!!KhalPlates.lua` to
+  `World of Warcraft\WTF\Account\ACCOUNT\SavedVariables\!!RefinedBlizzPlates.lua`

 ## Screenshots
 <p align="center">